 Been there, seen that.

 The production design team would get to know how much set would be needed to cover the scene.
+Or which details to llok for when doing a reccy.
 This in turn has major implications on the set build, post-production, scheduling, and the overall production budget.

 Perth lad and now Hollywood-based Steadicam operator Andrew Rowlands is at the coalface when high profile directors are setting up their shots.
 He’s worked with Martin Scorsese on Gangs of New York, The Departed, among many others: